-Director/choreographer and librettist John de los Santos has been called a “brilliant combination of literary insight and choreographic creativity.”
-He has staged a range of productions that include opera, musicals, plays, ballet, concerts, and workshop readings.
-With an extensive background as an actor and dancer, John’s incisive dramatic perspective has yielded stagings described as “stark and unflinching”, “imaginative and sophisticated”, and “vivid theatre”.
-John’s productions include the world premiere of The Astronaut Love Show at the Kraine Theater (NYC), The Roseand the Knife and Le Comte Ory for LoftOpera (NYC), La Cage Aux Folles for Skylight Music Theatre, La Fille du Regiment for Arizona Opera, Carousel for Ashlawn Opera, María de Buenos Aires for Lexington Philharmonic, and Green Sneakers for the Southside Theatre at San Francisco’s historic Fort Mason Center.
+John de los Santos has been called a “brilliant combination of literary insight and choreographic creativity” (D Magazine).
+His stagings include opera, musicals, plays, concerts, and ballet.
+His productions include the world premieres of Sweet Potato Kicks the Sun (Santa Fe Opera), Stardust (Helios Opera), Pure Country (Lyric Stage), and The Astronaut Love Show at the Kraine Theater (NYC).
+Other productions include The Rose and the Knife, Otello, and Le Comte Ory (called “a perfect fusion” by The New York Times) for LoftOpera (NYC), La Cage Aux Folles for Skylight Music Theatre, La Fille du Regiment for Arizona Opera, South Pacific for Ashlawn Opera, María de Buenos Aires for San Diego and Fort Worth Opera, and Lexington Philharmonic, and Green Sneakers for Opera Birmingham and the Southside Theatre at San Francisco’s historic Fort Mason Center.
 He choreographed the world premiere of Jake Heggie and Terrence McNally’s Great Scott, directed by Jack O’Brien, for the Dallas Opera.
-His choreography has also been seen at the Washington National, Florida Grand, Philadelphia, San Diego, Des Moines Metro, Utah Festival, and Austin Lyric Opera Companies.
+His choreography has also been seen at the Washington National, Florida Grand, Philadelphia, Des Moines Metro, Utah Festival, and Austin Lyric Opera Companies.